North Star Mine and Powerhouse: Mining operations

+North Star Mine Company

 The North Star Mine Company owned 2100 ft upon the course of the lode.
 Between 1861 and 1865, the net returns were approximately $500,000, about one-fourth of which was expended in permanent improvements on the property.
 These included the drain tunnel, half a mile long, which was the most considerable item, and a new mill of sixteen stamps.
-About $375,000 of the net savings were returned to the owners in dividends, obtained from the use of a six stamp mill during 1862–63, which was subsequently enlarged.
+About of the net savings were returned to the owners in dividends, obtained from the use of a six stamp mill during 1862–63, which was subsequently enlarged.
 The returns for the year 1866 were $315,000, derived from the crushing of 6,000 tons of ore.
 The ores of this mine are considerably sulphuretted, but the value of the sulphurets in gold was much less than in the nearby Eureka Mine.
 The North Star did not possess chlorination works, but dressed their tailings by hand rockers for sale.
 The ores showed free gold, often in very fine masses, implanted in quartz, which resembles that of the nearby Rocky Bar Mine and Massachusetts Hill Mine.

+Mill

 The sixteen stamp mill, erected in 1866, had a capacity of crushing about two tons to the stamp daily.
 The water in this mine was light, a supply for the use of the amalgamation works being derived from a neighboring ditch company.
 This circumstance, as well as the low angle of the dip of the vein, favored very greatly the economy of development of the North Star to a great depth.